Non-Ministry Funded Employment Programs & Services

 - Create an EP in the system for the program as appropriate.

 - Ensure the client signs the EP and understands their responsibilities to comply with their EP.

 - Provide a copy of the EP or Voluntary Participation Plan to the client and scan, profile and place a copy where required.

-Aboriginal PPMB, PWD, ETW or ETW-MC clients participating in an ASETS-approved program will need to provide the following information and/or documentation from the ASETS agreement-holder in order for ministry staff to verify involvement and progress:
+Indigenous PPMB, PWD, ETW or ETW-MC clients participating in an ISETS-approved program will need to provide the following information and/or documentation from the ISETS agreement-holder in order for ministry staff to verify involvement and progress:

-- Name of ASETS agreement-holder and contact information
+- Name of ISETS agreement-holder and contact information

 - Name of program

 - Intended program outcomes

 - Any allowances and wage subsides

 - Other participation forms